“Fresh fruits and vegetables are better than canned or frozen produce.”

 Wendy Dahl, PhD says:

 Frozen and canned fruits and vegetables tend to have the same nutrients as they did when they were fresh.

 Frozen and canned fruits and vegetables tend to have the same nutrients as they did when they were fresh.
 This is because they were frozen or canned within a few hours of harvest.
 Frozen and canned fruits and vegetables tend to cost less and have much longer shelf life than fresh and as a result, less wastage

 Use these simple ideas to incorporate blueberries and green beans into your meals:

-Check out our new Consuming Evidence video, featuring Registered Dietitian Carolyn O'Neil, that asks the question: Which is best: Fresh, Frozen or Canned?
+Check out this video featuring Registered Dietitian Carolyn O’Neil, that asks the question: Which is best: Fresh, Frozen or Canned?

-Best Food Facts covered this topic during the True?
+This topic was covered during the True?
 Or Not?
 Your Food Questions, Expert Answers webinar.
 Check out the webinar slides here.

 “North Charleston Farmers Market” by North Charleston is licensed under CC BY-SA 2.0.